xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Access_Control_Allow_Methods($string)`

-Returns an array of method names, or `null` if the field value is invalid.
+Returns an array of method names, or `null` if the field value is malformed.

 Example: